error311/FileRise/README.md

 ## 1. What FileRise does

-FileRise turns a folder on your server into a **web‑based file explorer** with:
+FileRise turns a folder on your server into a **web-based file explorer** with:

 - Folder tree + breadcrumbs for fast navigation
-- Multi‑file/folder drag‑and‑drop uploads
+- Multi-file/folder drag-and-drop uploads
 - Move / copy / rename / delete / extract ZIP
-- Public share links (optionally password‑protected & expiring)
+- Public share links (optionally password-protected & expiring)
 - Tagging and search by name, tag, uploader, and content
 - Trash with restore/purge
-- Inline previews (images, audio, video, PDF) and a built‑in code editor
+- Inline previews (images, audio, video, PDF) and a built-in code editor

 Everything flows through a single ACL engine, so permissions are enforced consistently whether users are in the browser UI, using WebDAV, or hitting the API.